Alanhsiu/Obsidian/Alan/TOEFL/Speaking 2.md

 * Subject: student (S) or university (U)
 * TPO1
-	* **The student** who writes the letter **says** the school shouldn't purchase a new sculpture, because the school finances is poor and it takes up green space.
+	* **The student** who wrote the letter **says** the school shouldn't purchase a new sculpture, because the school finances is poor and it takes up green space.
 	* **However, the woman in the conversation doesn't agree with him.**
 	* **First, she says** there's a donor who paid most of the sculpture, so we don't need to worry about the finance of the school.
 	* **Second, she thinks** the student who writes the letter just care about himself.
 Since he often plays soccer on the green space, and he doesn't want to move to another place.